Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Related Work

 Another line of works~\cite{zhou2019objects,liu2020smoke,chen2020monopair,li2020rtm3d} have followed the keypoint-based scheme, which is firstly proposed by the pioneering work CenterNet~\cite{zhou2019objects} from Zhou et al. CenterNet phrases 2D/3D object detection as predicting the 2D bounding box centers via a keypoint branch and other geometric properties via several class-agnostic regression branches.
 Because CenterNet is originally oriented towards 2D detection tasks, it has not deep dived into its 3D extension and achieves relatively poor results on the KITTI\cite{geiger2012we} benchmark.

 Later keypoint-based approaches~\cite{liu2020smoke,chen2020monopair,li2020rtm3d} have generally retained CenterNet's architecture yet have made effective improvements to adapt to 3D detection tasks.
-(SMOKE) Liu et al.~\cite{liu2020smoke} have proposed to predict projected 3D centroids instead of 2D bounding box centers.
+SMOKE~\cite{liu2020smoke} has proposed to predict projected 3D centroids instead of 2D bounding box centers.
 The loss disentanglement method by~\cite{simonelli2019disentangling} has been extended to a multi-step form to facilitate the training stage.
-(MonoPair) Chen et al.~\cite{chen2020monopair} have designed an additional pairwise constraint branch to exploit the mutual spatial relationship between vehicles for further post-optimization.
+MonoPair~\cite{chen2020monopair} has designed an additional pairwise constraint branch to exploit the mutual spatial relationship between vehicles for further post-optimization.
 The weights for error minimization are provided by the predicted aleatoric uncertainty.
-(RMT3D) Li et al.~\cite{li2020rtm3d} have presented a network that predicts the centers of 2D bounding boxes together with another 9 keypoints per object, including the projected 3D centroid and 8 projected vertices of the 3D bounding box.
+RMT3D~\cite{li2020rtm3d} has presented a network that predicts the centers of 2D bounding boxes together with another 9 keypoints per object, including the projected 3D centroid and 8 projected vertices of the 3D bounding box.

 Our work is inspired by keypoint-based 3D detection frameworks, which have a similar architecture in view of the parallel layout of multiple output heads based on a common backbone network for feature extraction.
-However, previous works are limited due to having an implicit association across different output modalities (2D center, 3D center, size, rotation, depth, etc.) and ignoring the difference in estimating difficulty between them.
+However, previous works are limited due to having an implicit association across different output modalities (2D center, 3D center, size, rotation, depth, etc.) and ignoring the difference in estimation difficulty between them.
 By contrast, our method tackles both drawbacks through the strategy of output grouping and sequential feature association.
 Besides, we present a depth hint augmentation method to better exploit the depth patterns of input images.